 - Cucumbers, salt, and sesame seeds

-- Roasted mushrooms (or any leftover roasted vegetables hanging in your fridge)
+- Roasted or sautéed mushrooms (or any leftover roasted vegetables hanging in your fridge)

 - Thinly shaved asparagus and lemon juice

-Add it to freehand puréed vegetable soups to make them maximum rich with minimum work.
+Add it to freehand puréed vegetable soups for maximum richness with minimum work.
 Good news: just a spoonful will go a long way here.
 Or use mascarpone as a creamy garnish to cool the heat of spicy tomato soup and add a creamy touch to summery gazpachos.
 Bonus: it looks super pretty when you swirl it in with your spoon.

 3. Spread it

-Spread it onto pizza in lieu of tomato sauce, or dollop small spoonfuls onto just-out-of-the-oven ‘za for creamy, melty pockets sort of like the inside of burrata.
-May I suggest dolloping some onto a margherita to make it uber fancy, or spreading thinly onto sough and topping it with shaved summer squash and mint?
+Spread it onto pizza in lieu of tomato sauce, or dollop small spoonfuls onto just-out-of-the-oven-'za for creamy, melty pockets, sort of like the inside of burrata.
+May I suggest dolloping some onto a margherita to make it uber fancy, or spreading it thinly onto dough and topping it with shaved summer squash and mint?

 Mascarpone also works very well as a creamy layer in savory tarts, especially if those tarts involve blistered vegetables like eggplant and zucchini and lots of herbs.
-(And pretty soon, juicy tomatoes!).
-Or incorporate it into a gratin, especially if that gratin containers cauliflower or hearty greens.
-Just spread a little between the vegetable layers with a spoon, or else dollop in on top.
+Or juicy tomatoes.
+Or incorporate it into a gratin, especially if that gratin contains cauliflower or hearty greens.
+Just spread a little between the vegetable layers with a spoon, or else dollop it on top.

 4. Scramble it